Guidelines for professional behaviour

 - Trainees are accountable to their clinical supervisor whilst on placement.
-Consequently, trainees must keep their supervisor informed (and the course via the office) if they are off sick.
+Consequently, trainees must keep their supervisor informed (and the course via the absence phone) if they are off sick.
 Please refer to the guidance on sick leave procedures and reporting absences.

 - It is the trainees' responsibility to inform their supervisor of any teaching that falls on a placement day.
 Supervisors must be informed promptly, i.e. as soon as the trainee is informed of the teaching dates or any changes to teaching dates.
 If a problem arises through a change in teaching date, this needs to be brought to the attention of both placement supervisor and the trainee's clinical tutor.
 Trainees should inform supervisors at the start of training of any teaching which is scheduled to fall on a day usually reserved for placement activity.

 - The course staff do recognise the competing demands of the programme and the importance of supporting trainees' personal and professional development.
 There are many different ways in which trainees can gain support during the course.
 However, it is the trainees' responsibility to access and take up this support and to let somebody know if they are experiencing difficulties.